Derek Carr Is the Kobe Bryant of the NFL

 When the Mamba Strikes

-Derek Carr won't chat, but that's fine.
-Jalen Richard provides a spot-on impersonation.
+Carr won't chat, but that's fine.
+Richard provides a spot-on impersonation.

-Sitting on a bench at the Raiders' outdoor weight room—right where Carr throws up one-armed dumbbells after practice—the Raiders running back pops up into a power stance.
+Sitting on a bench at the Raiders' outdoor weight room—right where Carr throws up one-armed dumbbells after practice—the running back pops up into a power stance.

 He bites his lower lip, balls one hand into a fist and starts smacking his other hand.